-The National Assembly for Wales opened in 1999.
+The National Assembly for Wales began in 1999.
 It is our political body made up of 60 elected Assembly Members (AMs) which makes decisions affecting Wales.
 They meet in the Senedd building in Cardiff Bay, which opened in 2006 and has won awards for its sustainability and green credentials.

 The Welsh Government is made up of Assembly Ministers drawn from these elected members and is headed by the First Minister of Wales.
 The Welsh Government has responsibility for policy and budget priorities and is scrutinised by the legislature, the National Assembly for Wales.